Tenancy Consents policy

 5.4 Pets

-5.4.1 We recognise the benefits that pet ownership brings to many people and we will allow tenants and leaseholders to keep pets unless there are compelling reasons otherwise (e.g. our own lease prohibits pets)
+5.4.1 We recognise the benefits that pet ownership brings to many people and we will allow tenants and leaseholders to keep pets unless there are compelling reasons otherwise (e.g. our own lease prohibits pets), or where covenants restrict pets.

 5.4.2 We will not approve the keeping of non-domestic animals (except where there are statutory rights to do so) or dog breeds defined by legislation as dangerous.